jjloomis/adobe-audition-basic-audio-editing/GLOSSARY.md

 ## Conformed-Files

 Folder that contains transcoded audio files that match your Multitrack Session settings.
-Do not delete or move these files.
+Do not delete or move this folder \(or the files in it.\)

 ## MP3